 Police: Gunman dead after killing 2 at fire hydrant factory

-A worker who killed two people and wounded two more at an Alabama fire hydrant plant early Tuesday has been found dead, apparently after killing himself in a car, a police chief said.
+A worker killed two people and wounded two more at an Alabama fire hydrant plant early Tuesday before killing himself, police said.

 “The person was deceased from what appears to be a self-inflicted gunshot wound,” Police Chief Jamie Smith told Al.com.